 Shire Horses at Wimpole

 The horses spend their days either out in the field, working or on display at the farm so that visitors get a chance to say hello.
-We also have plans to expand their work into agricultural jobs such as harrowing and ploughing.
+Our next step for the horses is to take them back to their roots by starting some agricultural work, such as harrowing and haymaking.